 Lean Six Sigma Training Can Advance Your Career

-This affordable, six-month course offers online videos and live virtual classes, and guides students through hands-on projects.
+This affordable, six-month course offers online videos and live virtual classes and guides students through hands-on projects.
 In addition, learners get access to mentorship sessions to help them master Lean Six Sigma concepts and tools.

 This Post Graduate Program in Lean Six Sigma is an IASSC-accredited course that covers Agile Management, Digital Transformation, Lean Management, Lean Six Sigma Black Belt, Lean Six Sigma Green Belt, Minitab, and Quality Management.

 Professionals who complete the course gain membership in the UMass Amherst Alumni Association.
-The University of Massachusetts Amherst is among the top 25 premier public universities by U.S. News Education Rankings.